NJ PBS: Lottery drawings

-When NJN shut down operations, no New Jersey Lottery drawings were aired until September 8, 2011, on a tape delay.
-Before this happened, the New Jersey Lottery had no other outlet to showcase any of their live drawings except via online live streaming services such Ustream and Livestream.com.
-NJTV continued hosting the tape-delayed drawings until January 1, 2013, when the drawings were moved to two CBS owned stations, WLNY and WPSG-TV.
+Formerly broadcast on NJN, New Jersey Lottery drawings began airing on NJTV on September 8, 2011, on a tape delay.
+Before this happened, the New Jersey Lottery had no other outlet to showcase any of their live drawings after NJN's closure except via online live streaming services such Ustream and Livestream.com.
+NJTV continued hosting the tape-delayed drawings until January 1, 2013, when the drawings were moved to two CBS owned stations, WLNY-TV and WPSG.
 From 2014 to 2020, lottery drawings were aired live on WPIX and WPHL-TV.
 As of 2020, no drawings for the state lottery are televised; instead the Lottery's afternoon, evening and Cash4Life drawings are carried on the Lottery's website and social media platforms.
-Powerball and Mega Millions drawings were never aired on NJTV as WTXF-TV and WABC-TV air these drawings (with the latter occasionally airing Powerball drawings at certain occasions).
+Powerball and Mega Millions drawings were never aired on the network as WTXF-TV and WABC-TV air these drawings (with the latter occasionally airing Powerball drawings at certain occasions).